NicoBijl/vote-counter/README.md

 an efficient method to tally votes, manage positions, and display election results.
 With a focus on accuracy and ease of use, the Vote Counter App offers a comprehensive solution for managing and understanding electoral outcomes.

+## Usage

+The Vote Counter App is accessible online at [https://vote.bijlit.nl/](https://vote.bijlit.nl/).
+To use the app, simply visit the URL in any modern web browser.

+### Getting Started

+1. **Open the Web App**: Navigate to [https://vote.bijlit.nl/](https://vote.bijlit.nl/) to start the voting process or to view election results.
+2. **Navigate the App**: Use the menu or the intuitive user interface to move between different sections of the app, such as voting, viewing candidates, or checking election results.
+3. **Vote**: If participating in an election, select your candidates of choice according to the instructions provided within the app.
+Your selections will be securely submitted for counting.
+4. **Results**: Access the results page to see updated counts for each candidate and position.
+This page also shows information on blank and invalid votes, and highlights candidates who have surpassed the electoral divisor.

+The Vote Counter App offers a streamlined experience for managing and participating in elections, providing clear, concise, and immediate insights into electoral outcomes.

+For any questions or technical support, please create a GitHub issue in our repository.
+This allows us to track and address your concerns as efficiently as possible.

 ## Domain Language:

 - **Voters**: Individuals who participate in the voting process to select candidates for various positions.